|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a medium saucepan, combine the beef broth with the cooked onion and bring to a boil.
+In a medium saucepan or Dutch oven, combine the beef broth with the cooked onion and bring to a boil.
 Reduce the heat to low and cover the pan.
 Simmer for 25 to 30 minutes.

-Pour the onion soup into 4 individual soup bowls; float a slice of toasted French bread, cheese side up, in each bowl and sprinkle with extra cheese.
+To serve, pour the onion soup into four individual soup bowls.
+Float a slice of toasted French bread, cheese side up, in each bowl and sprinkle with extra cheese.

 Serve and enjoy!